nettijoe96/bloom/README.md

 constructs len-byte bloom filter with no constraints.

 ### NewBigBloomAlloc(cap int, maxFalsePositiveRate float64)
-constructs bloom filter with the minimum length to both satisify constraints.
+constructs bloom filter with the minimum length to satisify both constraints.

 ### NewBigBloomConstrain(len int, cap *int, maxFalsePositiveRate *float64)
 Equivalent to NewBloomConstain.
-Constructs 512-bit bloom filter with constraints.
-If cap is provided, bloom filter will not allow for more that number of unique elements in bloom filter.
+Constructs len-byte bloom filter with constraints.
+If cap is provided, bloom filter will not allow for more than that amount of unique elements.
 If maxFalsePositiveRate is provided then the false positive rate of the filter will not be allowed to increase beyond that amount.

 ## future improvements needed
-#### - Applying many hashes (k) according to formula k=ln(2)*(m/n)
+1. Applying many hashes (k) according to formula k=ln(2)*(m/n)
-#### - Parallelism in BigBloom.
+2. Parallelism in BigBloom.
 Each hash can be calculated and applied to filter in it's own go routine.